How Do You Know When Your Well Pump is Going Bad?

-In this blog, we’re sharing some telltale signs that you need a new well pump.
-Keep reading to find out.
+In this blog, our professional plumbers in Olympia share some telltale signs that you need a new well pump.

 If you have no water at all when you turn on your faucet or flush the toilet, there’s definitely something wrong with your well pump.
 Before you immediately call for a replacement, check to see if the reason you have no water is because of the following issues:

-If you’ve checked for all of these issues and you know they aren’t the cause of your well pump not supplying water, a repair or replacement is needed.
+If you’ve checked for all of these issues and you know they aren’t the cause of your well pump not supplying water, then a repair or replacement is needed.
 Call our plumbers at (360) 979-1491 to schedule a service -- we serve clients in Olympia, Bonney Lake, Graham, Lacey, Tacoma, Puyallup, South Hill, and beyond.

 There’s nothing worse than turning on your faucet to take a shower and your water pressure is nowhere near the pressure it should be.
 Not only is this a serious inconvenience for your household’s water supply, but it can make taking a shower and doing the dishes very tedious tasks.
 A decrease in water pressure doesn’t always mean your well pump is failing, but it’s good to check with a professional to make sure.
 A few reasons your water pressure is due to a hole in your pressure tank or a buildup of bacteria in your pipes.

-Another sign your well pump needs to be repaired or replaced are spurts of air, or air bubbles, coming out of your faucet when you turn it on.
+Another sign that your well pump needs to be repaired or replaced is spurts of air or air bubbles coming out of your faucet when you turn it on.
 If there is a crack in the pipe that connects the well pump to your home, the well pump may be pulling in air instead of water.
 In other cases, your well could be running dry.
-Whichever issue is causing the spitting faucets, West Coast Plumbing Pumps & Filtration will inspect your well pump and offer a lasting solution.
+Whichever issue is causing the spitting faucets, our plumbing professionals at West Coast Plumbing Pumps & Filtration will inspect your well pump and offer a lasting solution.

 All of the above issues will cause a decrease in your water supply efficiency, which can cause your electric bills to skyrocket.
 Keep a close eye on your electric bills and if they are increasing with no explanation, give us a call at (360) 979-1491 and our skilled Plumbers in Olympia will come out and inspect your well pump.